 - Remote control thermostats

 - Recycling program

 The Benjamin Hotel also promotes a sustainable lifestyle with its unique Rest & Renew program.
 Led by sleep medicine expert Dr. Rebecca Roberts, the program offers tools and solutions to ensure the best possible night’s sleep.
 The program’s offerings include:

 - Rest & Renew menu for best sleep solutions

 - 24/7 Sleep team

-Ink 48’s commitment to sustainability can also be found at its restaurant PRINT.
-Driven by style and inspired by the season, PRINT is one of the country’s leading restaurants dedicated to seasonal, sustainable cuisine.
+Ink 48’s commitment to sustainability can also be found in its restaurant PRINT.
+Driven by style and inspired by the season, PRINT is one of New York’s leading restaurants dedicated to seasonal, sustainable cuisine.
 Methods of sustainability at PRINT include:

 - Products purchased from outside of the region are prioritized by traceability and organic

-- PRINT’s rooftop garden provides herbs and edible plants to supplement the menus during spring, summer, and fall
+- Rooftop garden with herbs and edible plants to supplement the menus during spring, summer, and fall

 The Element New York located in the heart of Times Square strives to reduce its impact on the environment.
 The hotel was constructed and designed with recycled materials – in fact, the carpet is made of 100% recycled content.
 Art on the walls is mounted on a base made from recycled tires.
 The hotel also reduces waste by using silverware and glassware instead of plastic utensils and paper cups.